100% of 2019 Conference Attendees were Satisfied with their Experience

 The Leadership Conference educates coaches, sport administrators and sport parents to provide a developmentally appropriate environment for all young athletes to help them become future leaders.
 The conference features many prestigious and inspirational speakers from a variety of fields.
-Conference sessions this year will focus whole health for student athletes, creating a sport environment that is wholly developmental in nature and accessible for all youth, pursuing goals with excellence, managing adversity, trauma-aware coaching, morality, sports medicine, team culture, sport parenting, mentorship and leadership.
-Click here to learn more about the 2020 conference speakers and session themes.
+Conference sessions this year will focus whole health for student athletes, creating a sport environment that is wholly developmental in nature and accessible for all youth, pursuing goals with excellence, managing adversity, trauma-aware coaching, building team culture, sport parenting, mentorship and leadership and a celebration of the 50th anniversary of Title IX.

 How much does the conference cost?
 What does that include?

 Register early and receive a discount.
-Early bird registration is $550 and last through Feb 28.
+Early bird registration is $499 and lasts through March 1st.
 Regular Conference Registration cost is $600.
 The registration includes breakfast, lunch, and dinner on Friday and Saturday, as well as all conference materials.
 The registration fee does not include lodging.
 In case of cancellations, please note that $200 of the registration fee per person is non-refundable.

 Where should I stay for the conference?

 The following hotels have a block of rooms with a special rate available under the name Play Like a Champion Leadership Conference.
 To ensure our preferred rate, be sure to mention the Play Like a Champion Leadership Conference when contacting these hotels.
 Note the room blocks expire on the dates listed below.
 If you are looking to book following the room block expiration date, please call the hotel.
 If they still have rooms available, ask if they will honor the Play Like a Champion Conference Rate.

 Residence Hall Housing On-Campus

 Lodging is available on Notre Dame’s campus in a Residence Hall.
 The Final Date to reserve a room on campus is May 31.
-The cost for a single occupancy room will be approximately $65.00 per night.
+The cost for a single occupancy room is $67.00 per night.
 You can reserve a dormitory-style room on the campus during the registration process or you can contact the Play Like a Champion Today office at email@example.com or 574-250-6424.
 You can also request a double occupancy room through our office for a less expensive rate per person.